hknutzen/Netspoc/language.markdown

-This generates configuration files for [device X](code/X), [device Y](code/Y) and [device WWW](code/WWW) in a newly created directory `code`.
+This generates configuration files for [device X](code/X), [device Y](code/Y) and [device WWW](code/WWW) in a newly created directory named `code`.

 The generated files contain commands to configure packet filters rules and static routes matching the model of each device.

 * Since device Y uses stateless packet filters, Netspoc automatically generates a rule to permit answer packets.
-* For device of model ASA, object-groups are used.
+* For device of model ASA, object-groups are created.

 ### To be continued